Division of Computing and Communication Foundations

 The SHF program supports foundational research in high-performance computing that is aware of, driven by, and inspired by applications, as well as heterogeneity-aware and architecture-aware.
 SHF does not support research in domain applications.
 SHF seeks novel research on enabling technologies and tools to balance and optimize performance goals including scalability, power, productivity, repeatability, reliability, and validity.

 The SHF program supports fundamental research in all topics in design automation, including but not limited to, logical, physical, behavioral, and high-level synthesis methods; interplay between synthesis and verification; design methodologies for scalable, low-power and energy-efficient circuits; and physical design in silicon technologies.
 Also of interest is pre- and post-silicon validation, possibly by using a blend of techniques from testing and verification.
-SHF seeks research in emerging technologies, including optical interconnects, quantum computing, optical computing, bio-computing, bio-inspired devices, nanotubes and nanophotonics, which have the potential to take computation beyond Moore's Law.
+SHF seeks research in emerging technologies, including optical interconnects, optical computing, bio-computing, bio-inspired devices, nanotubes and nanophotonics, which have the potential to take computation beyond Moore's Law.
 Implementation of novel non-silicon CMOS emerging devices in non-von Neumann architectures, e.g., oscillator arrays) or brain-inspired (neural net) non-von Neumann architectures are of interest to the SHF program.